juhotter/KnowledgeGraphsProject/README.md

       Population Completeness is calculated as the ratio of Average Meals per Food Establishment in the KG to Average Meals per Restaurant according to Google.

       **Metric: Data Completeness:** <br>
-      Data Completeness is determined by the ratio of the Sum of all null Values of All Properties contained in the KG to the Sum of all Properties without the meal properties.
+      Data Completeness is determined by the ratio of the number of all null Values including all businesses in the KG to the Number of all Properties including all businesses.

       **Metric: Semantic validity of businesses:** <br>
       Semantic validity is evaluated as the ratio of the Number of businesses that do not contain at least one meal to the Total number of businesses in our knowledge graph.